Lamar Odom Reportedly Admits To Threatening Khloe Kardashian’s Life During Marriage

 “We paused the divorce, not for any romantic reasons but I wanted to be able to help take care of him and make sure that he would be okay again,” she said, according to E!
 News.

 In his book, which will be released on May 28, Odom shares his regrets about cheating on Kardashian and living a life ruled by drugs.
-The star addresses his highs and lows in his career, including a time when he used a prosthetic penis for a drug test, admits to a sex addiction, and reflects on his road to recovery after his overdose.
+The star addresses his highs and lows in his career, including a time when he used a prosthetic penis for a drug test, admits to sex addiction, and reflects on his road to recovery after his overdose.